Matrix vs Sony CRE-E10 - $179 vs $899 OTC Hearing Aid Comparison

 Sony is a consumer audio company, not a hearing aid company.
 Sony CRE-E10 uses hearing aid technology from WSAudiology - a legitimate hearing aid manufacturer - but the product carries Sony branding and Sony pricing.
 You pay for the Sony name.

-iHEAR is a hearing aid company. iHEAR Medical has focused exclusively on hearing technology for years.
+iHEAR is a hearing aid company. iHEAR has focused exclusively on hearing technology for years.
 OTCHealth, the company that owns iHEAR, is run by the Moore family - three generations in hearing health, 70+ audiology clinics built; sold over the years to ReSound and other manufacturers, with the final 24+ going to Helix/Bloom Hearing (Widex's retail chain) in 2016.
 Hearing is the only thing we do.

 The Verdict